Skip to main content

 After connecting your integrations, verify everything is working:

-1. GitHub: Check that your repositories appear in the execution repos list
+1. VCS provider: Check that your repositories (or projects, for GitLab) appear in the execution repos list

 2. Jira (if connected): Verify the webhook secret is saved and the domain is displayed